-NoR No. No. Condition (ii) Construction vibration is either predicted Category B standard at the receivers in (b) The objective of the Schedule is to set out the Best manage noise and/or vibration effects of the construction activity location, start and (ii) Construction activity location, start and (iii) The nearest neighbours to the construct (iii) The predicted noise and/or vibration lear are predicted or measured to exceed the duration of the exceedance; (iv) The proposed mitigation options that has that have been discounted as being im (v) The consultation undertaken with owner the Schedule, and how consultation has account; and (vi) Location, times and types of monitoring (c) The Schedule shall be submitted to the Manager days (except in unforeseen circumstances) in adcovered by the scope of the Schedule and shall for the Manager accovered by the scope of the Schedule and shall for the Manager accovered by the scope of the Schedule and shall for the Manager accovered by the scope of the Schedule and shall for the Manager accovered by the scope of the Schedule and shall for the Manager accovered by the scope of the Schedule and shall for the Manager accovered by the scope of the Schedule and shall for the Manager accovered by the scope of the Schedule and shall for the Manager accovered by the scope of the Schedule and shall for the Manager accovered by the scope of the Schedule and shall for the Manager accovered by the scope of the Schedule and shall for the Manager accordance with (c) above.
-The amended Schedule accordance with (c) above.
-The amended Schedule accordance with (c) above. (ii) Construction vibration is either predicted or measured to exceed the Category B standard at the receivers in Condition 20. (b) The objective of the Schedule is to set out the Best Practicable Option measures to manage noise and/or vibration effects of the construction activity beyond those measures set out in the CNVMP.
-The Schedule shall include details such as: (i) Construction activity location, start and finish dates; (ii) The nearest neighbours to the construction activity; (iii) The predicted noise and/or vibration level for all receivers where the levels are predicted or measured to exceed the applicable standards and predicted duration of the exceedance; (iv) The proposed mitigation options that have been selected, and the options that have been discounted as being impracticable and the reasons why; (v) The consultation undertaken with owners and occupiers of sites subject to the Schedule, and how consultation has and has not been taken into account; and (vi) Location, times and types of monitoring; (c) The Schedule shall be submitted to the Manager for certification at least 5 working days (except in unforeseen circumstances) in advance of Construction Works that are covered by the scope of the Schedule and shall form part of the CNVMP. (d) Where material changes are made to a Schedule required by this condition, the Requiring Authority shall consult the owners and/or occupiers of sites subject to the Schedule prior to submitting the amended Schedule to the Manager for certification in accordance with (c) above.
-The amended Schedule shall document the consultation undertaken with those owners and occupiers, and how consultation outcomes have All 23.
+NoR No. No. Condition (ii) Construction vibration Category B standard (b) The objective of the Schedule manage noise and/or vibration measures set out in the CNVM (i) Construction activity (ii) The nearest neighbor (iii) The predicted noise are predicted or mea duration of the excee (iv) The proposed mitigat that have been discon (v) The consultation und the Schedule, and he account; and (vi) Location, times and (vi) Location, times and (c) The Schedule shall be submitt days (except in unforeseen circ covered by the scope of the Sc (d) Where material changes are m Requiring Authority shall const Schedule prior to submitting th accordance with (c) above.
+Th undertaken with those owners (ii) Construction vibration is either predicted or measured to exceed the Category B standard at the receivers in Condition 20. (b) The objective of the Schedule is to set out the Best Practicable Option measures to manage noise and/or vibration effects of the construction activity beyond those measures set out in the CNVMP.
+The Schedule shall include details such as: (i) Construction activity location, start and finish dates; (ii) The nearest neighbours to the construction activity; (iii) The predicted noise and/or vibration level for all receivers where the levels are predicted or measured to exceed the applicable standards and predicted duration of the exceedance; (iv) The proposed mitigation options that have been selected, and the options that have been discounted as being impracticable and the reasons why; (v) The consultation undertaken with owners and occupiers of sites subject to the Schedule, and how consultation has and has not been taken into account; and (vi) Location, times and types of monitoring; (c) The Schedule shall be submitted to the Manager for certification at least 5 working days (except in unforeseen circumstances) in advance of Construction Works that are covered by the scope of the Schedule and shall form part of the CNVMP.
+All 23.
 Historic Heritage Management Plan (HHMP) (a) A HHMP shall be prepared in consultation with Council, HNZPT and Mana Whenua prior to the Start of Construction for a Stage of Work. (b) The objective of the HHMP is to protect historic heritage and to remedy and mitigate any residual effects as far as practicable.
 To achieve the objective, the HHMP shall identify: (i) Any adverse direct and indirect effects on historic heritage sites and measures to appropriately avoid, remedy or mitigate any such effects, including a tabulated summary of these effects and measures; (ii) Methods for the identification and assessment of potential historic heritage places within the Designation to inform detailed design; (iii) Known historic heritage places and potential archaeological sites within the Designation, including identifying any archaeological sites for which an Archaeological Authority under the HNZPTA will be sought or has been granted; (iv) Any unrecorded archaeological sites or post-1900 heritage sites within the Designation, which shall also be documented and recorded; (v) Roles, responsibilities and contact details of Project personnel, Council and HNZPT representatives, Mana Whenua representatives, and relevant agencies involved with heritage and archaeological matters including surveys, monitoring of Construction Works, compliance with AUP accidental discovery rule, and monitoring of conditions; (vi) Specific areas to be investigated, monitored and recorded to the extent these are directly affected by the Project; (vii) The proposed methodology for investigating and recording post-1900 historic heritage sites (including buildings) that need to be destroyed, demolished or relocated, including details of their condition, measures to mitigate any adverse effects and timeframe for implementing the proposed methodology,